-- Attend all online and face-to-face meetings (including up to three weekend or half-term residentials each year). - Take every opportunity to advise the NSPCC on the issues that affect children and young people. - Tell the NSPCC their thoughts on what the organisation is doing, and what they could be doing better for children and young people. - Gather the views of other children and young people throughout the UK on the services and support they and their families/carers want and need. - Meet as smaller regional and topic groups.
+- Attend all online and face-to-face meetings, including in-person residential events. - Take every opportunity to advise the NSPCC on the issues that affect children and young people. - Tell the NSPCC their thoughts on what the organisation is doing, and what they could be doing better for children and young people. - Gather the views of other children and young people throughout the UK on the services and support they and their families/carers want and need. - Meet as smaller regional and topic groups.
 These events will involve working with our local and regional campaigns team, as well as meeting other young people who are not on the board and asking their views on areas of the board's work.